 John Connaughton has served on Berklee's board of trustees since 2005, dedicating his investment expertise and deep passion for music to the college.
 Connaughton and his wife, Stephanie, have established two funds to support musical excellence at Berklee.
 The first is the Connaughton Endowed Scholarship Fund, which provides much-needed financial support to students with the potential to have an impact on the world through music.
 The second is the Connaughton Endowed Fund for BerkleeICE, which supports Berklee's Institute for Creative Entrepreneurship.
 During his time on the board, Connaughton also led Berklee's Giant Steps capital campaign to fund scholarships, new facilities, and innovation.

 These funds continue to provide students from diverse and underprivileged backgrounds with the resources to attend Berklee.
 In addition, it provides Berklee with the support it needs to build a stronger future for generations to come.

-John Connaughton is co-managing partner of Bain Capital and has been a member of the firm since 1989.
-He also serves as the head of Bain Capital Global Private Equity.
-He has played a leading role in transactions in the technology, media/consumer, and medical industries.
-Prior to joining Bain Capital, Connaughton was a strategy consultant at Bain & Company, where he provided strategic and operating improvement initiatives for Fortune 100 companies.
+Connaughton is co-managing partner of Bain Capital and global head of Bain Capital Private Equity.
+Since joining the firm in 1989, he has led numerous investments in healthcare, technology, and media.
+Prior to joining Bain Capital, he was a strategy consultant at Bain & Company.

-John Connaughton’s deep connection to music stems from playing bass and electric guitar since his youth and being an avid concert enthusiast.
-His extensive music collection spans many genres, from contemporary to classic rock and from jazz to ska and reggae.
+Connaughton’s deep connection to music stems from playing bass and electric guitar since his youth and being an avid concert enthusiast.
+He still plays guitar and piano, and his extensive music collection spans many genres, from contemporary to classic rock and from jazz to ska and reggae.
 His favorite bands and artists include the English Beat, the Rolling Stones, Thelonious Monk, Miles Davis, Dave Matthews, Robert Johnson, Buena Vista Social Club, and Johnny Cash.